me-shaon/reading-list/README.md

-# reading-list
+# Reading list for Software craftsmans
-Necessary, helpful and relevant articles, resources and links to be a better software craftsman
+Necessary, helpful and relevant articles, resources and links to be a better software craftsman.

 ##### Webhook